 - Organisation of Working Time (Records)(Prescribed Form and Exemptions) Regulations 2001

 - The European Union (Transparent and Predictable Working Conditions) Regulations 2022

 The contract of employment includes the following paragraphs:

 - Start and continuity;

-- Trial period (also called a probation period);
+- Probationary period (also called trial period);

 - Job title and description;

 - Place of work;

 - Sickness and sick pay;

 - Intellectual property;